Hoendiep

 The Hoendiep (/nl/; Houndaip) is a canal in the Dutch province of Groningen, located between the city of Groningen and Zuidhorn.
 Before 1949, the section of the Van Starkenborgh Canal from Zuidhorn to the Frisian border was also called Hoendiep.
 The road on the south side of the Van Starkenborgh Canal is still called Hoendiep.

 The current canal is 15 km long.
 The settlements of Groningen, Hoogkerk, De Poffert, Enumatil, Zuidhorn and Briltil are located on the Hoendiep.

 Etymology

-According to Schönfeld, the name Hoendiep refers to dirty, muddy water and is related to names such as Hoerediep, Honte and Hunze.
+According to Moritz Schönfeld, the name Hoendiep refers to dirty, muddy water and is related to names such as Hoerediep, Honte and Hunze.
 The name may even be a corruption of Hunsinge, a decayed natural body of water that begins in almost the same place.

 The similar name also occurs in, for example, Lower Saxony: the Hunte river.
 Furthermore, a gat south of the German island of Langeoog bears the name Hungat.